mistymyto/apush/events/great_depression.md

     - 13 million unemployed by 1933, 25% of the workforce, not including farmers
 - Foreign
     - Reduced international trade and economic activities
-    - Caused Germany's economic downfall and the rise of the Nazi Party
+    - Caused Germany's further economic downfall and the rise of the Nazi Party